iifl-logo

 The Capital goods segment witnessed some revival in activity over the previous year.
 New product launches continued to show encouraging results.
 The Company witnessed reasonably stable market conditions, despite the volatilities, to achieve growth in sales and profits.

-We have a sizable market share in both, the consumable and equipment markets (organised), and we are market pioneers in a variety of goods & geographies.
+During F25, Companies in the Welding Industry continued to prioritize product diversification and cost control measures to sustain growth and profitability.
+The Capital goods segment experienced a revival with notable new product launches, contributing to sales and profit growth, despite market volatilities.
+We have a sizable market share in both, the consumable and equipment markets (organized), and we are market pioneers in a variety of goods & geographies.
 We wish to cater to all the customer needs, with our solutions and products under one roof, through our Welding & Cutting Automation (WCA) division.

-According to CEICdata.com, Indias gross fixed capital formation (GFCF) in the year 2024 is INR 94,341.903 billion and in the year 2025 GFCF is expected to be INR 105,249.815 billion.
-The Reserve Bank of India (RBI) expects GFCF to grow by 8.1% in FY 2024-25, and real private final consumption expenditure (PFCE) to grow by 6.1%.
-The RBI has also revised the real gross value added (GVA) growth projection for FY 2024-25 to 6.3%.
+Indias gross fixed capital formation (GFCF) in the year 2024 was INR 94,341.903 billion and in the year 2025 GFCF is expected to be INR 105,249.815 billion.
+The Reserve Bank of India (RBI) expects GFCF to grow by 8.1% in F25, and real private final consumption expenditure (PFCE) to grow by 6.1%.
+RBI has also revised the real gross value added (GVA) growth projection for F25 to 6.3%.
 All this augurs well for the welding industry, which can be expected to grow @ CAGR of around 8-9%, over the period.

 OPPORTUNITIES AND THREATS:

-Moreover, with the increasing number of welding equipment & consumables, being used in various industries, the demand for repair and maintenance services is also increasing.
-This has led to an increase in the demand for welding equipment and consumables that are easy to repair and maintain.
-In addition, India has a large pool of skilled and unskilled workers, which has led to an increase in the availability of trained welders and welding technicians.
+Moreover, with the increasing number of welding equipment & consumables being used in various industries, the demand for repair and maintenance services is also increasing.
+This has led to an increase in the demand for welding equipment & consumables that are used to repair and maintain Machineries.
+In addition, India has a large pool of skilled and unskilled workers, which has led to increase in the availability of trained welders and welding technicians.

 The mandatory requirement of BIS marking for products, used in Government Industries, has opened up the opportunities for "Made-in-India" products and manufacturers like ADOR, can obtain the BIS certification without any additional investment or efforts, since its products are already designed and manufactured in India with specifications, surpassing requirements of the standards.